RhysHalpin-dev/npm-package-explorer-TS/README.md

 # Getting Started with npm-package-explorer-TS

-Small project Allowing for npm package details to be fetched and displayed within a browser
+Small project allowing for npm package details to be fetched and displayed within a browser

 Created using REACT, Redux and Typescript